SoniyaMG/entiy-recognition-and-linkage-for-reference-data/README.md

 # entiy-recognition-and-linkage-for-reference-data
 This is a research work conducted as part of partial fulfillment of the requirements for the degree of Master in Web and Data Science.
 Start with research_paper to get a overview of the topic.
-The project aims at linking author name mentions in a reference to the correspoding target authors in DBLP network.
+The project aims at linking author name mentions in a reference to the corresponding target authors in DBLP network.

 **Docker Installation**
 1) download and unzip the repository